Stars1233/uvm32/README.md

 On an [STM32L0](https://www.st.com/en/microcontrollers-microprocessors/stm32l0-series.html) (ARM Cortex-M0+) the required footprint is under 4KB flash/1KB RAM.

+uvm32 is a RISC-V emulator, wrapped in a management interface and provided with tools to build efficient code to run in it.

 ## What is it for?

 * As a no-frills alternative to embedded script engines ([Lua](https://www.lua.org/), [Duktape](https://duktape.org/), [MicroPython](https://micropython.org/), etc)
 * As a [sandbox](https://en.wikipedia.org/wiki/Write_once,_run_anywhere) to isolate untrusted or unreliable elements of a system
 * As a way to allow development in modern systems programming languages where a compiler for the target may not be available ([rust-hello](apps/rust-hello))
 * As a way to [write once, run anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere) and avoid maintaining multiple software variants

+## How does it compare to the alternatives?

+Many scripting languages and virtual machines are available for embedding in small systems and they all make tradeoffs in different dimensions.

+uvm32 aims for:

+* Small footprint (suitable for embedded devices, games and apps)
+* Support well-known programming languages for VM code (with high quality dev tools)
+* Ease of integration into existing software
+* Flexibility of paradigm (event driven, polling, multi-processor)
+* Robustness against misbehaving VM code

+uvm32 does not aim for:

+* Frictionless [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) (no direct function calls between host and VM code)
+* Maximum possible efficiency
+* The simplest scripting experience for VM code (a develop-compile-run cycle is expected)
+* "Batteries included" libraries to do stdio, networking, etc

 ## Features